wp-plugins/mashsharer/readme.txt

 **New Version 2.x**

-* New: Improved performance
+* Improved performance
-* New: Option to disable share count completely  (no sql queries will be generated any longer)
+* Option to disable share count completely  (no sql queries will be generated any longer)
-* New: Shortcode option to disable share counts
+* Shortcode option to disable share counts
-* New: Check if curl is working on the server
+* Check if curl is working on the server
-* New: Option to disable share cache for testing purposes
+* Option to disable share cache for testing purposes
-* New: Use of sharp and crisp clear font icons instead png icons
+* Use of sharp and crisp clear font icons instead png icons
-* New: Button 'extra content' for content slider subcribe forms or any other content New: Use a link behind the Subscribe button instead the toggle slider
+* Button 'extra content' for content slider subcribe forms or any other content New: Use a link behind the Subscribe button instead the toggle slider
-* New: Complete rewrite of css for easier modifications
+* Complete rewrite of css for easier modifications
-* New: Improved extension system
+* Improved extension system
-* New: Improved backend, new Add-On page
+* Improved backend, new Add-On page
-* New: Multi language capable, *.po files
+* Multi language capable, *.po files
-* New: Change color of share counts via setting
+* Change color of share counts via setting
-* New: Count up animation for share counts (Does not work for shortcodes and on blog pages)
+* Count up animation for share counts (Does not work for shortcodes and on blog pages)
-* New: HTML5 Tag <aside> wrapped around to tell search engines that the share buttons are not part of the content
+* HTML5 Tag <aside> wrapped around to tell search engines that the share buttons are not part of the content
-* New: Plus button moves to end of share buttons when activated and does not stay longer in place.
+* Plus button moves to end of share buttons when activated and does not stay longer in place.
-* New: Drag and drop sort order of services.
+* Drag and drop sort order of services.
-* New: Enable desired services with one click
+* Enable desired services with one click
-* New: Choose which network should be visible all the time This ones will be large sized by default.
+* Choose which network should be visible all the time This ones will be large sized by default.
 Other ones are behind the plus sign
-* New: Two different share button styles includes
+* Two different share button styles includes
-* New: Choose border radius of the buttons from settings
+* Choose border radius of the buttons from settings
-* New: Keep settings when plugin is uninstalled - optional
+* Keep settings when plugin is uninstalled - optional
-* New: Custom CSS field
+* Custom CSS field for individual styling of the share buttons

+** Add-Ons available for **

+* Google / G+
+* Whatsapp
+* Pinterest
+* Digg
+* Linkedin
+* Reddit
+* Stumbleupon
+* Vk / VKontakte
+* Print
+* Delicious
+* Buffer
+* Weibo
+* Pocket
+* Xing
+* Tumblr

 **Shortcodes**